edkrueger/rq-flask-sqlalchemy-template/README.md

 Start the flask app in production server: `gunicorn app.main:app`

 ## Build and Run the App With Docker
-Run `docker build . -t rq-sqlalchemy` to build the container.
+Run `docker-compose build` to build the containers.
 Run `docker-compose up` to start the app.
 Run `docker-compose up -d` to start the app in detached mode.
 Run `docker-compose down` to stop the app.